cloudfoundry/cf-networking-release/docs/dynamic_egress_api.md

-# Dynamic Egress Policies and Destinations APIs
+# Dynamic Egress Policies and Destinations APIs - EXPERIMENTAL

+NOTE: These APIs are EXPERIMENTAL.

+## Turn on the Dynamic Egress Feature

+The dynamic egress feature set is not turned on by default.
+In order for these policies to be enforced, the cloud foundry operator must set the `enforce_experimental_dynamic_egress_policies` property on the `policy-server-internl` job to true.
+See spec file [here](https://github.com/cloudfoundry/cf-networking-release/blob/develop/jobs/policy-server-internal/spec#L102-L104).
+Currently this feature only works with silk.

-## Purpose:
+## Purpose

 These APIs are for creating, deleting, listing, and updating dynamic egress destinations and policies.